commotum/sudoku-solver/README.md

 # Sudoku Solver — Human‑Style, Strategy‑First

 A human‑style Sudoku solver that generates step‑by‑step solving sequences.
-It downloads a large dataset, buckets puzzles by difficulty, and applies modular strategies (singles, subsets, intersections, and more) to produce human‑like deductions.
+It downloads the sudoku-extreme dataset, buckets puzzles by difficulty, and applies modular strategies (singles, subsets, intersections, and more) to produce human‑like deductions.

 ---